 Two international rankings, one by Lonely Planet and the other by Los Angeles Times, both of which placed the city at the head of the most attractive destinations of 2017, have made Bordeaux the place to be for any wine-lover.

-The last year saw the launch of a very interesting project in the city: La Cité du Vin, a beautiful museum dedicated entirely to wines, replete with an exclusive wine bar and exquisite restaurant.
-Merely a year after its grand opening, it has just been named one of the Best Museums in the World by National Geographic.
+2016 saw the launch of a very interesting project in the city: La Cité du Vin, a beautiful museum dedicated entirely to wines, replete with an exclusive wine bar and exquisite restaurant.
+A few years after its grand opening, it has just been named one of the Best Museums in the World by National Geographic.
 What’s more?
 Even the building of the museum is shaped like wine swirling in a glass!

 If Bordeaux’s UNESCO World Heritage Site status, its city architecture, stunning vineyards and refined cuisine, aren’t enough to convince you to visit, then surely the fact that the high-velocity train (TGV) gets you to Bordeaux from Paris in just 2 hours, will!